 Our strategy includes using a cash-back credit card, then depositing the end-of-year check into a business class fund at the bank.
 Of course it doesn’t earn enough to pay for an entire ticket—with the exception of travel, we’re not huge spenders—so we also contribute additional money to the fund.

 We look for business class air from major gateway cities such as Los Angeles, Seattle, Minneapolis or Salt Lake City (the closest/cheapest domestic tickets from Montana).
-The Skyscanner app is a great place to start our search.
+Kayak is a great place to start our search.

 After conducting a search ourselves, we’ll ask for a business class air quote, from the cruise line or tour company that we’re using, if that’s the case.
 Our choice depends on the price, travel time and number of connections to arrive at the destination.
 It’s usually cheaper to book the flight ourselves, but not always.